-Reed Pence: Just about every industry has been changed by computerization and the Internet.
+Reed Pence: Just about every industry has been changed by computerization and the internet.
 Some fields have been revolutionized.
 And a lot of people expected that medicine would be one of them.
 After all, doctors have to know incredible amounts of information.
-They work with technology like MRI’s and robotic surgery all the time.
+They work with technology like MRIs and robotic surgery all the time.
 And health records can be extremely complicated.
 But computerization in medicine so far hasn’t lived up to what people expected.

-Pence: Dr. Wachter is Professor and Associate Chairman of the Department of Medicine at the University of California, San Francisco and author of the book, The Digital Doctor: Hope, Hype and Harm at the Dawn of Medicine’s Computer Age.
+Pence: Dr. Wachter is Professor and Associate Chairman of the Department of Medicine at the University of California-San Francisco and author of the book, The Digital Doctor: Hope, Hype and Harm at the Dawn of Medicine’s Computer Age.

 Wachter: We have been surprised, maybe even flabbergasted.
 There certainly have been wonderful things about it, and I don’t want to minimize that, nor do I believe that we should pull out the cords and bring back the paper.
-But there have been unintended consequences galore, and patients see that when they go to see their doctor, and see their doctor looking more at the computer then at them.
-And doctors and nurses have seen that as well in that its changed their workflow and solved many problems but created a whole host of new ones and I think we just underestimated the complexity and challenges of this.
+But there have been unintended consequences galore, and patients see that when they go to see their doctor and see their doctor looking more at the computer than at them.
+And doctors and nurses have seen that as well in that it’s changed their workflow and solved many problems but created a whole host of new ones and I think we just underestimated the complexity and challenges of this.

 Pence: The problem, Wachter says, is that computerizing medicine isn’t simply a technical change.
 That would be a cookbook fix that’s quick and easy.
 Instead, taking healthcare into the digital realm turns out to be what management consultants call “adaptive change.”

 Wachter: Adaptive change is complex change where the technology helps but it also changes everything about the way the people do their work and the way they talk to each other or don’t.
 This is the mother of all adaptive changes.
 I think that we underestimated how tricky it is, just the simple act.
 It’s not that simple of you coming in to see me in the office.
 Turns out to be an immensely complex act because I need to understand everything about your past history.
 I need to access the literature of medicine.
 I need to talk to you and find out a bunch of facts about you.
-I need to write a note about you, but in the same time, I’m writing about your clinical case.
+I need to write a note about you, but at the same time, I’m writing about your clinical case.
 I’m also creating a bill, I’m trying to prevent myself from being sued, I’m also being measured as to whether I’m a good doctor.
 And when you go from paper and pen to digital you change every aspect of that.

 Pence: And so if you simply bring in a computerized version of what’s still really a pen and paper process, you make it worse, not better.